fbq('track', 'ViewContent');

 Speaking of electricity, did you realize Ben Franklin's birthday is January 17th?
 Now he's an interesting guy!

 I love all the little holidays.
 Brain research tells us that children need novelty to learn.
-Well, all these little days are a great way to bring novelty into the classroom!
+All these little days are a great way to bring novelty into the classroom!
 See this resource for more of these fun little holidays!
 Click here:

 Don't forget...